shaneajeffery/shane-jeffery.com/src/content/work-experience/mckesson.md

 ## Notable Project #1: Clinical Content Management System

-During my first two years at McKesson, I heard in passing how much pain the Clinical Information Services team (Content team) was enduring with their outdated toolsets.
-They were either building content in the original EHR product (circa 1986 and built in SmallTalk) or in the new EHR in screens where content was a last-class citizen.
-For smaller content types (Labs), it would take them 10 hours to get one lab from inception through to production.
-For larger content types (Regimens), it would take 1-2 days.
-All of this dead time was due to archaic and bloated ETL processes that spanned a multitude of teams.
+During my initial tenure at McKesson, I became privy to the challenges faced by the Clinical Information Services team, affectionately referred to as the Content team.
+Their struggle with outdated toolsets, particularly evident in the arduous process of content creation within both the original and new EHR products, piqued my interest.
+With smaller content types, such as Labs, requiring up to 10 hours for inception to production, and larger types like Regimens necessitating 1-2 days, it was evident that our workflows were hindered by obsolete ETL processes spanning multiple teams.

-It wasn't until my promotion to Solutions Architect in February 2023, that I found myself in a position to help in an impactful way.
+It wasn't until my promotion to Solutions Architect in February 2023 that I found an opportunity to effect meaningful change.

 ### Problem Statement

-Given that there were many different content types whose processes needed to be rearchitected, I started with the most impactful one first, Labs.
-The overall goal was to iterate development and delivery on a per content set basis, so as to get tools out to the content team as soon as possible.
+Given the imperative to revamp processes for various content types, I prioritized addressing the inefficiencies surrounding Labs.
+The overarching aim was to streamline development and delivery on a per-content-set basis, expediting tool deployment to the Content team.

-Labs was still being developed solely in the original EHR product and was the last bulk of code still running in that product to keep it from being able to be sunset.
-Sunsetting this would be a huge win on its own because it there were so many ISRM (Information Security) issues that could not be remedied in the original application.
+Labs remained solely developed within the original EHR product, serving as the last vestige of code preventing its sunset.
+The significance of retiring this outdated system extended beyond mere efficiency gains; it addressed numerous Information Security concerns inherent in the original application.

 ### Solution

-As the new EHR was outside of my purview and the old EHR was needing to get sunset, there was nowhere to latch a solution onto.
-This meant greenfield development and whole new standalone application.

-With no developers available to work on this full-time with me, I polled those that would be able to help during innovation time (4 hours each week) to see what tech stack to go with.
-We ultimately landed on React on the frontend and Node / Express / Postgres on the backend.
+Navigating the landscape of transitioning from the old to the new EHR, I spearheaded the development of a new standalone application.
+Faced with resource constraints, I engaged available assistance during innovation time to determine our optimal tech stack.
+Ultimately, we adopted React for the frontend and Node/Express/Postgres for the backend.

-All data was seeded from the new EHR by way of ORDS (Oracle REST Data Services) and transformed into our Postgres database.
-Once the data was seeded fully, we then didn't need to ever pull from the EHR again and could just have a unidirectional data flow that we fully controlled.
+Seeding data from the new EHR via ORDS (Oracle REST Data Services) and subsequently transforming it into our Postgres database allowed us to establish a unidirectional data flow under our complete control.
+This newfound control facilitated mass publishing to production, a feat previously unattainable with our antiquated toolset.

-With the control of this data flow and the new tech stack, we were also able to accomplish mass publishing to production, which was impossible with the prior toolset.
-The users of the application were now publishing hundreds of labs to production in a performant manner at any given time.

-Also, we developed a custom SNOMED tree that listed all Labs in hierarchal way using a Dewey Decimal System convention.
-The convention predated the lot of us, so we just stuck with it because it was what the Content team was acclimated to.
+Additionally, we crafted a custom SNOMED tree, organizing Labs hierarchically using a Dewey Decimal System convention, a familiar framework for the Content team.

 ### Result

-The Content team now can build a lab in less than 5 minutes and then deploy it out to production in less than 10 seconds (depending on the complexity of the lab).
-As stated in the intro, it was taking them upwards of 10 hours for one lab prior.
+The transformation was palpable as the Content team achieved remarkable efficiency gains.
+Building a lab now requires less than 5 minutes, with deployment to production taking less than 10 seconds.
+This monumental improvement starkly contrasts the previous labor-intensive process, where a single lab could consume upwards of 10 hours.

 ### Technology Used